ankita2503/UrlShortner/README.md

 /tinyurl/{id}: This endpoint takes the URL ID and redirects the user to the original long URL.

-## Endpoints
-POST /tinyurl
-This endpoint creates a short URL for the provided long URL.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.